OUSSAMAOUHA/SmartBendEd_Plateform/README.md

 Now, your full-stack project should be up and running locally.
 If you encounter any issues during setup, check the console logs for error messages and ensure that all dependencies and prerequisites are correctly installed.

 # Illustrative example
-Interface (Admin) for different managements
+We aim to present a scheduling solution based on a student’s learning preferences and constraints.
+This particular student possesses specific learning space requirements, necessitates access to specific infrastruc- ture and equipment, and expresses a preference for a hybrid learning mode.

 ![admin](img/sceenAdmin.png)
-A proposed scheduling program learning for a student
+Figure 2: Interface (Admin) for different managements

+Consequently, the generated program will account for these constraints and preferences, offering a diverse and suitable plan for their academic journey.
 ![planning](img/planning.png)
+Figure 3: A proposed scheduling program learning for a student

 # Contributing